Integrating Health Care Planning for Health and Prosperity in North Queensland

 - University of Western Australia - The Rural Clinical School of Western Australia

-Investing in the health workforce and related improvement in models of care can be a strong economic driver for prosperity; a health community is a necessary pre-requisite for economic development.
-There are many similarities in health challenges and service delivery across Northern Australia, with small, dispersed populations in challenging geographies.
+Investing in the health workforce and related improvement in models of care can be a strong economic pillar supporting sustained prosperity.
+A healthy community is a necessary to ensure stable local communities that will enable continued regional economic development.
+There are many similarities in health challenges and service delivery across northern Australia, with small, dispersed populations in challenging geographies.
 Despite this, lack of coordination in planning and delivery of health services across the spectrum from community to primary to hospital care leads to inefficiencies, duplication, gaps and less than optimal health and economic outcomes.
+This project provides a unique opportunity to unite health industry partners and engage with local communities to improve efficiencies and effectiveness in service planning and delivery.

 The project is expected to deliver impact in terms of improved health and wellbeing of the north Queensland community, as a direct result of the project activities through more effective, re-designed health care delivery.
 This will be measured and costed in terms of population level measures of health and wellbeing (physical and mental health) in the four localities of co-design as well as the impact in terms of potentially preventable hospitalisations.
 In addition, it will develop the capabilities of local service providers and communities to engage in participatory processes to improve care.